calhist/dam_workflow_scripts/README.md

   total size is 69,835  speedup is 0.98
   ~~~

-4. Copy the collection of bags to the production server.
+4. [NOT READY] Copy the collection of bags to the production server.

   ~~~
   $ copy-to-production.sh -i "folder name".bags